 The attack on the Holy Island of Lindisfarne was the first significant Viking raid on the British Isles but it was certainly not to be their last as over the next three centuries the Vikings would return again and again to murder, rob and destroy but also to colonise and to settle.
 Indeed, the Viking presence would culminate in the reign of Cnut, or Canute, the first Norse King of England.

 The ferocious reputation of the Vikings is well-deserved and despite attempts in recent years to focus on other aspects their expertise as craftsmen and artisans and their extraordinary seamanship and navigational skills the truth is their legacy of rape, murder and plunder goes before them.
 But were the Vikings as a people ferocious by nature or merely adapting to the circumstances in which they lived?

-Also a Pagan people at a time when Christianity was sweeping across Europe they worshipped the God's of Norse mythology.
+Also, a Pagan people at a time when Christianity was sweeping across Europe they worshipped the God's of Norse mythology.
+Also, a Pagan people at a time when Christianity was sweeping across Europe they worshipped the God's of Norse mythology.

 The Chief God was Odin whom it was said roamed the earth in human form seducing women and raping those he could not with Viking men eager to trace their ancestry back to Odin; and as a fierce and unforgiving God was it not right and proper that his children should be also.

 Thor was a blacksmith and the God of War who killed to impose his will and killed to enforce the law.
 He expressed his anger by smashing hard his hammer down upon his anvil and lighting would flash across the sky and the earth would tremble.